About FontCrafter

 How is this different from Calligraphr?

 Calligraphr requires an account and processes your handwriting on their servers.
 Ligatures and advanced features require a paid subscription ($8/month).
-FontCrafter is 100% free, requires no account, processes everything locally in your browser, and includes ligatures and contextual alternates at no cost.
+FontCrafter is 100% free, requires no account, processes everything locally in your browser, and includes ligatures, contextual alternates, and color font effects (drop shadows and ink texture) at no cost.
 FontCrafter also exports WOFF2 and Base64 formats that Calligraphr doesn't offer.

 What kind of pen should I use?